cython/cython/src/tutorial/external.rst

   cdef extern from "math.h":
       double sin(double)

-This instructs Cython to generate code that imports the ``math.h`` header file and declares the ``sin()`` function in a way that makes it available to Cython code.
+This declares the ``sin()`` function in a way that makes it available to Cython code and instructs Cython to generate C code that imports the ``math.h`` header file.
 The C compiler will see the original declaration in ``math.h`` at compile time, but Cython does not parse "math.h" and requires a separate definition.